psaromo/hello-popo/README.md

 * 🌍  I'm based in Washington, D.C.
 * ✉️  You can contact me at [saromopohla@gmail.com](mailto:saromopohla@gmail.com)
-* 🧠  I'm learning React.js and Next.js at the moment.
+* 🧠  I'm learning React.js and Next.js and React Native at the moment.

 ### Skills